Feldgendarmerie: Equipment

 These battalions were equipped with motorcycles and sidecars, Kübelwagen, field cars such as the Horch 4x4 and 3 ton Opel Blitz lorries and a small number of armoured vehicles as a means of transport.

 Weapons

-Personal weapons consisted of small arms such as the Walther PP which was designed as a civilian police pistol (PP Polizei-Pistole) or the Walther PPK both of which were favoured by officers whereas the Luger P08 and Walther P38 were used by other ranks.
+Personal weapons consisted of small arms such as the Walther PP which was designed as a civilian police pistol (PP Polizei-Pistole) or the Walther PPK, both of which were favoured by officers, whereas the Luger P08 and Walther P38 were used by other ranks.
 Machine pistols were carried by NCOs and the Mauser Karabiner 98k, the MP40 was issued but was not widely used.
-The MG34 and MG42 were used as vehicle mounted armament for defending road blocks or vehicle checkpoints.
+The MG34 and MG42 were used as vehicle mounted armament for defending road blocks or vehicle security checkpoints.

 Other military police troops

-Because the Feldgendarmerie did not have enough manpower to fulfill all of their tasks, the Wehrmacht established several military police like troops, some of them with limited authority.
+Because the Feldgendarmerie did not have enough manpower to fulfill all of their tasks, the Wehrmacht established several military police–like troops, some of them with limited authority.